 According to Wlodkowski and Ginsberg (2017), science subjects, suffer a fall in enrollment among school pupils relative to other subjects as investigation carried out in schools of Kwara State revealed that science subjects are generally considered by students as being more than an average level of difficulty and that a high level of intelligence is required for their successful learning.
-This finding was corroborated by (Wang, Chow, Degol, & Eccles, 2017) that one of the reasons in the declining trend of enrollment and performance in science education by students is as a result of the perception and attitude that science education is difficult.
-It is understood therefore that, the perception and attitude towards science as a subject is one of the reasons why they continue to record low performances because these perceptions and attitude put up are negative.
+This finding was corroborated by (Wang, Chow, Degol, & Eccles, 2017) that one of the reasons in the declining trend of enrollment and performance in science education by students is as a result of the perception and attitude towards science as a subject is one of the reasons why they continue to record low performances because these perceptions and attitude put up are negative.